All Episodes

 But I do think there's one part of this debate that at least merits some attention, and that's the idea of tiered internet.

-I don't know if you've heard about that.
+If you've heard about that.

-So just to give you an example, let's say a very popular site like Fox News, um, even your site.
+So just to give you an example, let's say a very popular site like Fox News, even your site.

-So, for example, if I you know, someone's got basic internet, they try to go to Fox News or your site, and instead of getting the content, a little pop-up comes up and says, Hey, you actually don't have access to that site because you don't have one of the tiered plans that includes that site.
+So, for example, if I, you know, someone's got basic internet, they try to go to Fox News or your site, and instead of getting the content, a little pop-up comes up and says, hey, you actually don't have access to that site because you don't have one of the tiered plans that includes that site.

 Shouldn't we be in favor of at least some regulation so that service providers wouldn't be able to restrict access to content across the internet?